API Documentation

 Flag values when variation in signal within a window falls below a certain threshold value.
 Optionally provide quantiles below or above which to look for dead/flat signals.

-• series (pd.Series) – timeseries to analyse
+• series (pd.Series) – time series to analyse

 • window (int) – number of days in window